-(a) the other spouse to meet any reasonably liabilities or expenses incurred before that spouse applied for a periodical payments order or
+(a) the other spouse to meet any reasonably expenses incurred before that spouse applied for a maintenance order or

-(b) a specified person to meet any reasonably liabilities or expenses incurred before a periodical payments application was made on behalf of a dependent child.
+(b) a specified person to meet any reasonably expenses incurred before a maintenance application was made on behalf of a dependent child.

-(b) If a spouse remarries after the divorce, the court will not make a periodical payments order in his or her favour.
+(b) If a spouse remarries after the divorce, the court will not make a maintenance order in his or her favour.

-(a) At the same time as a court makes a periodical payments order, subject to any secured order, it shall make an attachment of earnings order if the spouse earns wages.
-(See s.10(2) of the Family Law (Maintenance of Spouses and Children) Act 1976)
+(a) At the same time as a court makes a maintenance order, subject to any secured order, it shall make an attachment of earnings order if the spouse earns wages.
+(See s 10(2) of the Family Law (Maintenance of Spouses and Children) Act 1976

 (b) Before making an attachment of earnings order, the court shall take into account the spouse’s views in relation to: